Brown Sugar and Black Tea Roll-out Cookies

 Start by brewing the black tea.
 I used 1 tea bag and brewed it in a small amount of water, only about half a cup.
 This yielded a really subtle black tea flavor but you can brew it with 2-3 tea bags if you want a much stronger flavor.
 Do this first so it has plenty of time to cool down and won’t melt the butter when added to the dough.

 Mix together the brown sugar and butter.
-This is easiest if the butter is soft but you can also cut them together with a pastry cutter.
-Mix so that the sugar is coated but small chunks of butter are fine.
+This is easiest if the butter is soft.
 Add the black tea in with the butter/sugar mixture and loosely mix it in, it won’t be smooth but that’s not a problem.

 In a separate bowl mix together the flour and baking powder so they are evenly dispersed, then slowly add these dry ingredient into the wet mixture.
 The mixture should be fairly solid, but not so stiff it can’t be rolled out.
-Stick the dough in the fridge for at least 15 minutes.
+Stick the dough in the fridge for at least 15 minutes to let it rest.

 Preheat the oven to 375F.